Changes to Make in Lifestyle to Prevent Heart Attack

 It affects the coronary arteries and therefore heart muscle.

 When the blood supply to the heart is affected by the accumulation of fatty substances in the coronary arteries, it can lead to coronary heart disease.
 The coronary artery gets obstructed with fatty deposits and calcium (atherosclerosis).
 Lifestyle factors such as lack of exercise, smoking, excessive alcohol consumption, as well as high cholesterol, hypertension, diabetes, and insulin resistance can put you at risk for atherosclerosis.
-Family history of heart disease also is a very important risk factor.
+Family history of Heart Disease also is a very important risk factor.

 This includes quitting smoking, eating healthy, exercising regularly, avoiding drugs and excessive amounts of alcohol, and reducing stress.